 They can be stored in the freezer or the refrigerator, but I prefer the freezer.
 They’re nice and fudgy, full of good stuff, and really satisfy a sweet craving without going overboard on them.
 One keto freezer fudge bite is the perfect snack for me (occasionally), but thankfully, I don’t crave them every day because they’re not full of the toxic sugars that just make you want more.

-I’ve made them into squares, in silicone cupcake liners for pretty little cups, and even in silicone lego & dinosaur molds to make it fun for the kids.
-Use your imagination!
+I’ve made them into squares, in silicone cupcake liners for pretty little cups, and Use your imagination!

 You will be SO glad you made these!
 Trust me.